DCEtech/CRUD-operation-capable-web-application/README.md

 Here're some of the project's best features:

 *   CRUD operations in web applications using Flask
-*   Knowledg about GET and POST requets in Flask
+*   Knowledge about GET and POST request in Flask